heathhenley/AOC/2024/README.md

 on a spot on the path

 ### Day 21
 This one is a beast.
-You pushing buttons to control a robot controlling a robot controlling a robot to push buttons...
+You're pushing buttons to control a robot controlling a robot controlling a robot to push buttons...
 Definitely feels like I should be able  to do it recursively and memo it but no idea how to formulate it.
-Actually generating even for the sample is out using the naive way...
+Actually generating even for the sample is out using the naive way... (see below it is possible to generate for pt1, I just had an extra robot layer)

 Going to think about it a bit more and peek hints if I get nowhere

+UPDATE: I was actually on the right track for part 1 but I had put an extra robot in there, so I was bumping into pt2 scale problem before even solving pt1.
+In looking for hints, I found that method to generate the paths on the keypad was silly, can go back to taking the difference and just make sure to filter out ones that cross None.
+Actually thinking that it could just be hardcoded, eg specific shortest ways to get from one key to any other key.
+I know that pt 2 is based on a caching and memoization now for sure, but still don't 100% see how to formulate it into subproblems, tbd

 ### Day 22